Epistle of Paul to the Corinthians

 28 But if there be no interpreter, let him keep silence in the church; and let him speak to himself, and to God.

-Having spent half a decade involved within the Pentecostal movement across the entire country; it would be expected that with almost two thousand years since Paul wrote these instructions, perfect harmony and use of the Gifts would be seen.
-To the contrary, the most common feature is verse 26.
+It would be expected that with almost two thousand years since Paul wrote these instructions, perfect harmony and use of the Gifts would be seen.
+Having spent more than a half century within the Pentecostal movement across the country; I have seen the complete opposite.
+The most common issue is verse 26.
 Churches are a circus of competition in the display of the gifts.

-To the point, that it becomes flagrant abuse as Paul warns.
+It has become flagrant abuse as Paul warns.
 Tongues are spoken frequently in a routine parade of oratory.
 When they are interpreted, they are then reinterpreted for a second and even third rendition.
-Prophesy will contain the latest perspective politically from local politicians.
-None of this ever being confronted by the church “leaderships”.
+Prophesy is no different; it will contain the latest perspective politically from local politicians.

+None of these issues are ever confronted by the church “leaderships”.
 Paul gives explicit directions on the gifts.
 Why is it ignored?
 Financial, risk of job loss, attendance numbers?

-Simply, it explains the distaste and disunity in the church world against the usage of the Gifts of the Holy Spirit.
+This circus explains the distaste and disunity in the church world against the usage of the Gifts of the Holy Spirit.

-Topics: Gift of Prophecy
+Guidelines for the Gift of Prophecy

 29 Let the prophets speak two or three, and let the other judge.